chwthewke/auto-diff/README.md

 # Future work

+- Automatic derivation is not so practical, we should move to semi-automatic derivation akin to circe's.
 - Deriving `Diff` for `Map`s.
 - `Option`, `Either` and `Validated` are diffed like any other ADTs, where a special purpose instance might serve better.